 Workshop Host - Toronto - Ongoing 2019

 I’ve hosted some free workshops/discussions on the topic of obstetric violence at the Toronto Birth Centre, Ryerson Univeristy, and elsewhere.
-The group attendees consisted of community members, doulas, and midwives.
+The group attendees consisted of community members, birth workers, and healthcare providers.

 recent FREE events:

 Oct 18 2019 - 1:30-3:30pm at Toronto Birth Centre

 July 26 2019 - 1:30-3:30pm at Toronto Birth Centre

 July 23 2019 - 7:00-8:00pm at Doulas on Bikes

 I was interviewed for an article about obstetric violence, A Growing Number of Women Allege Doctors Abused Them During Childbirth by Sarah Yahr Tucker:

 ”But even if complaint channels are flawed, Macdonald thinks people should still file them, and she saw a direct parallel with reporting allegations of sexual assault or harassment, which are too often rejected or ignored.
 "The system is rigged against you,” Macdonald said.
 “Of course it is.
 But you do it anyway.”

 Founder - The Obstetric Justice Project - 2017